Hisyeo/gjcidlu/README.md

 - [ ] Show search results in order of levenstein distance from the search param
 - [ ] Add a new JSON file for storing user merges and when aggregate script runs, it checks names against this JSON file and replaces them when they have a merge record present
 - [ ] Add a sort dropdown button on term detail to sort translations by each vote category
+- [ ] Allow user to add translation immediately upon adding a new term

 ## Getting Started